Bugzey/Resource-Allocator/README.md

 	* [X] /iteration/ - create, list
 	* [X] /request/ - post a request for a resource
 	* [X] /resource_to_group/ - many-to-many mapping
-	* [ ] /allocation/ - start the automatic allocation, be able to pass overrides
+	* [X] /allocation/ - start the automatic allocation, be able to pass overrides

-* [ ] allocation algorithm - initial + partial addition?
+* [X] allocation algorithm - initial + partial addition?
 	* [ ] apply overrides without question
-	* [ ] distribute weights according to request preferences - each user has 10 points
+	* [X] distribute weights according to request preferences - each user has 10 points
 	* [ ] assign an additional 2 points to history - if the person is assigned to the previous last resource they used or were assigned to
-	* [ ] Use simplex algorithm?
+	* [X] Use simplex algorithm?
 Alternatively try to sort days by possible preference points (getting combinatorical here)

 * [ ] Third-party integration
 	* [ ] Optional log-in via Azure Active Directory (AD) for a specific Azure tenant

+* [ ] Outstanding issues
+	* [ ] Limit standard users to only see and modify their own data

 ##	Project Status: